Women in the Ottoman Empire: Economic life

-Women played many roles in the Ottoman Empire, as per their designated social position.
+Women played many roles in the Ottoman Empire, per their designated social position.
 While women from less affluent families would be limited to doing housework chores, in wealthy families, they were the in-charge of the household.
 Wealthy families possessed huge properties, such as many houses, animals, vast lands, and large numbers of servants.
 The women would control activities in these farms, while, in some cases, also taking care of the children.

 Wealthier women played a vital role in the economy of the Ottoman Empire.
-These women possessed a great deal of influence, and Muslim women in particular bought and sold property, inherited and bequeathed wealth, established waqfs (endowments), borrowed and lent money, and at times served as holders of Timars (a sort of fiefdom given to Ottoman cavalry and the lower nobility).
+These women possessed a considerable influence, and Muslim women in particular bought and sold property, inherited and bequeathed wealth, established waqfs (endowments), borrowed and lent money, and at times served as holders of Timars (a sort of fiefdom given to Ottoman cavalry and the lower nobility).
+Women also held usufruct rights on state land, as tax farmers and in business partnerships.

 Waqfs during the Ottoman period were commonly used as institutions for public improvement in order to create and maintain institutions like bimaristans or madrasas.
 Many Ottoman women were among the founders of waqfs, with the existence of their allotments being pivotal in their communities’ economic life; of the 491 public fountains in Istanbul that were constructed during the Ottoman period and survived until the 1930s, nearly 30% of them were registered under waqfs that belonged to women.
 Further analysis of waqfs in Ottoman cities have found that a considerable number of waqfs are under the name of women, and in some places, close to 50% of waqfs.

-Women also held usufruct rights on state land, as tax farmers and in business partnerships.
 Owing to their leverage in sharia courts and the importance of these courts in the empire, non-Muslim women, who were judged by other courts according to the Millet system or its predecessors, often viewed conversion as a way to attain greater autonomy.
 Women also had access to the justice system and could access a judge, as well as be taken to court themselves.
-In comparison, many married women in the rest of Europe did not enjoy these rights, nor could they own property until the nineteenth or twentieth centuries.